 Liz Truss refuses to commit to more cost-of-living support if she becomes PM

-The Tory leadership contender said tax cuts were her priority to kick start the economy.
+The Tory leadership contender said tax cuts are her priority to kick-start the economy.

 Liz Truss has refused to commit to extra support for families struggling with the cost of living after analysts delivered a shock warning that energy bills could top £4,200 in the new year.